Egeria (pilgrim)

-Egeria, Etheria, or Ætheria was a Western European Christian woman, widely regarded to be the author of a detailed account of a pilgrimage to the Holy Land about 381/2–386.
+Egeria, Etheria, or Aetheria was a Hispano-Roman Christian woman, widely regarded to be the author of a detailed account of a pilgrimage to the Holy Land about 381/2–384.
 The long letter, dubbed Peregrinatio or Itinerarium Egeriae, is addressed to a circle of women at home.
-Historical details it contains set the journey in the early 380s, making it the earliest of its kind.
+The historical details it contains set the journey in the early 380s, making it the earliest of its kind.
 It survives in fragmentary form in a later copy—lacking a title, date and attribution.